Event Signage Strategies

 Use Velcro to Add Flexibility to Your Signage

-This is a simple trick that will save you a lot of hassle on event day.
+It is a simple trick that will save you a lot of hassle on the event day.
 Create a few general direction signs with Velcro arrows that you can change as needed.
 Some traffic patterns are impossible to predict, and having the flexibility to post directional signage in a pinch can save you from catastrophe.
 Along the same line, you can also capitalize on Velcro’s functionality to repurpose signage for future events.
 For example, parking and restroom signs are the types of things you can use for practically every event.

 Make Sure Your Signs Stand Out from the Rest

 A common gripe for event planners is the lack of prevalent event signage provided by hotels and conference centers.
 The simplest way to get past this is to take responsibility for all the signage needs.
 Of course, it makes sense to take inventory of the in-house options available, but don’t forget that you might have to share some of these resources with other events at the event venue.
 Branded signs that stand apart from the subtle venue signage are much more distinguishable for your guests.
-People tend to walk right past house signage, so make sure your brand or logo is clearly displayed to attract attention.
+People tend to walk right past house signage, so make sure your brand or logo is displayed clearly to attract attention.

 Get Your Guests to the Front Door First